paperless-ngx/paperless-ngx/README.md

 Paperless-ng is a fork of the original project, adding a new interface and many other changes under the hood.
 For a detailed list of changes, have a look at the changelog in the documentation.

+# Survey

+If you already used Paperless-ng for a bit, would like to give some anonymous feedback, and help me decide on what to focus on next: I've created a survey, [see here](https://github.com/jonaswinkler/paperless-ng/issues/402).
+Thank you!

 # How it Works

 Paperless does not control your scanner, it only helps you deal with what your scanner produces.